parsaaka/Parsaaka/README.md

 ### 👨‍💻 About Me
-Hello!
-My name is **Parsa Akbari**, I am a Computer Science student at Rasht University and a passionate **Web Designer & Junior Software Engineer**.
+Hi My name is "Parsa Akbari", I'm a Computer Engineer student at Rasht University and a passionate **Web Designer &  Software Engineer**.
 On a journey to understand how machines think.

 ---